Malignant (2021 film)

 Malignant is a 2021 American horror film directed by James Wan from a screenplay by Akela Cooper, based on a story by Wan, Ingrid Bisu, and Cooper.
 The film stars Annabelle Wallis as a woman who begins to have visions of people being murdered, only to realize the events are happening in real life.
 Maddie Hasson, George Young, Michole Briana White, and Jacqueline McKenzie also star.

 Malignant was theatrically released in the United States on September 10, 2021, by Warner Bros.
 Pictures and was also available to stream on HBO Max.
-The film grossed $34 million and received positive reviews from critics.
+The film grossed $34 million, received positive reviews from critics and is considered a cult classic.